m-freud/Project-Household-Energy-Optimization/src/notes.md

 '''
 The end product is a comparison of different approaches to optimize energy consumption for a household.
-- or is it the tool itself?
-the tool being the "Optimizer" (eq. of Hearbeat AI):
-IN: "live" household data
-OUT: actions for battery/cars

 How would we sell that?
 What does the demo look like?
 - Dashboard.
 Pre-calculate everything.
 Pick household (pretty ui with mini load curve/cluster selection).
 Pick optimizer.